-The Natural Resource Management program will utilize "Adaptive Management" as a mechanism for continual improvement to the program.
+The Natural Resource Management program utilizes "Adaptive Management" as a mechanism for continual improvement of the program.
 Adaptive Management follows a similar pattern that is utilized by Integrated Safety Management and Environmental and Safety Management systems (Figure 2).
 It is defined below.